ferenckata/SQSeminarPaper/content/supplementary_file/supplementary_file.md

 ### Modularization ###

-![***Figure 6:*** **Improving the modularization of a large codebase: previous** In the previous design the files were arranged by on their type.
-The numbers denote the number of files in each directory represented by the rectangle. mk: makefile](content/images/modularization_jaspar_old.svg "Previous structure"){height="500px"}
+![***Figure 6:*** **Improving the modularization of a large codebase: previous.**
+In the previous design the files were arranged by on their type.
+The numbers denote the number of files in each directory represented by the rectangle. mk: makefile](content/images/modularization_jaspar_old.svg "Previous structure"){height="300px"}

-![***Figure 7:*** **Improving the modularization of a large codebase: current** In the current design the files are arranged by their function.
-The numbers denote the number of files in each directory represented by the rectangle. pfm: position frequency matrix](content/images/modularization_jaspar_new.svg "Current structure"){height="500px"}
+![***Figure 7:*** **Improving the modularization of a large codebase: current.**
+In the current design the files are arranged by their function.
+The numbers denote the number of files in each directory represented by the rectangle.
+The number of files are different due to added features and changes beyond the organization. pfm: position frequency matrix](content/images/modularization_jaspar_new.svg "Current structure"){height="500px"}

 ## SUPPLEMENTARY TABLES ##